uwuclxdy/uwuweb/docs/project-outline.md

 - NO inline comments.
 - Short description of each function in the function header (max 1-2 lines).
-- Functions consolidated in `[subfolder]_functions.php`. (example: `admin_functions.php` if the subfolder is called `admin`).
+- Functions consolidated in role-specific `[subfolder]_functions.php` files (e.g., `admin_functions.php` for admin subfolder).
+- Each page file includes the appropriate centralized functions file and contains only processing logic with function calls.
 - Every source file starts with header block containing: purpose explanation, relative path to that file.
-- If a source file contains functions (this applies to `[subfolder]_functions.php` files described above) describe functions that are in that file - function + its parameters + a few words on what it does (all in one line for each function).
+- Role-based function files include parameter descriptions and return values for each function.
-- Separation of concerns: logic (functions) in a separated functions php file (which cannot be accessed via browser), UI code (html) in dedicated page files (which the user goes to in the browser).
+- Separation of concerns:
+  - Logic (functions) in centralized functions files that cannot be accessed via browser
+  - Processing in page files (data retrieval, calculations, UI code - HTML)
+- The `[subfolder]_functions.php` file serves as a complete API for that role's functionality.